-Keep reading for more facts about August 9
+Keep reading for more interesting facts about August 9th in history!

-th in history!
-What Happened On August 9 In History?
+What Events Happened On August 9 In History?

-The party only lasted until 1854 and they mostly focused on single issues like objecting slavery expansion.
+The party only lasted until 1854, and they primarily focused on single issues like objecting slavery expansion.

-Inventor Robert Fulton, tested his 66-foot long boat on River Seine in Paris, France.
+1803 Inventor Robert Fulton tested his 66-foot long boat on River Seine in Paris, France.

 The boat featured an eight-horsepower steam engine and reached 4 miles per hour.
 Unfortunately, the engine broke the hull.

-Jonge renamed the city "New Orange," and it remained under Dutch control until the English regained it in 1674.
+Jonge renamed the city "New Orange."
+It remained under Dutch control until the English regained it in 1674.